DroneBridge/DroneBridge/README.md

  - Supported by all betaflight/cleanflight based FC software including iNAV (MSP v2)!
  - Custom (raw) communication protocol for more security and less cpu usage

-<b>Comming up...</b>
- - XBOX controller support.
-Lot of adjustments to make it easy and convenient to use.
- - Dokumentation on how to integrate your own RC into the project
- - A super easy and fast way of calibrating the RC using the DroneBridge app

 Discalmer: Malfunction and sudden signal loss can not be ruled out.
 Use with caution!
 Do not fly over people or animals.
 The pilot is responsible for any harm or damage caused by using this software or parts of it.

-<h2>Communication Module</h2>
+<h3>Communication Module</h3>

 Allows to change and request settings of WifiBroadcast and DroneBridge modules on drone and groundstation using the DroneBridge app.

-<h2>Status Module</h2>
+<h3>Status Module</h3>

-Reports Wifibroadcast status to DroneBridge App.
-Reports the RC channels sent via DroneBridge control module to DroneBridge app
+ - Reports Wifibroadcast status to DroneBridge app
+ - Reports the RC channels sent via DroneBridge control module to DroneBridge app

 <h2>Future Milestones</h2>